facebookresearch/fairscale/README.md

 Primary goal is to allow scaling to bigger batch sizes without losing model accuracy.

 At a high level, we want ML researchers to:
-  * go parallel more easily (i.e. reuse the same LR scahedule)
+  * go parallel more easily (i.e. reuse the same LR schedule)
-  * worry not about accuracy loss
+  * not worrying about lossing accuracy
   * get same (or higher) GPU efficiency (fewer steps, less networking, etc.)

 # Testing